- The letter that extends an invitation to a sale or an open house is often short and to the point. Use a warm and inviting tone.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing announcement letters to media outlets
+Further things to consider when writing announcement letters to colleagues

 Announcement letters are letters that notify or give information about a certain occasion, special event, or occurrence that people are required to be aware of.
 They could be for a concert, a special sale, or even a graduation party.
 Announcement letters are usually informal and state clearly and concisely what the event/occasion is and what further actions the recipient should take.
 Announcement letters can be used in many personal and business situations.
 In personal situations these letters may be used, for instance, to announce a birthday, death, wedding, or graduation.
 In the business world, such letters may be used to announce a new policy, change in management, financial summaries for investors, grand sale, or actions against a customer due to nonpayment.